NASA recommends adding indoor plants to your home environment to help clean the air and overall improve indoor air quality.

 Columnea (aka Goldfish Plant)

-The plant is an excellent choice for a hanging basket with its graceful, trailing branches.
+The plant is an excellent choice for an indoor plant in a hanging basket with its graceful, trailing branches.

 Best Plant Qualities: These pretty, easy-care plants have very few disease or pest problems.